kashifrazzaqui/sqldb/README.md

 ```

-There are also methods that allow the execution of 'rawQuery' and the usage of transactions.
+There are also methods that allow the execution of 'rawQuery',  'batchQuery' and the usage of transactions.

 PS: Please file github issues, for bugs/features/suggestions and pull requests are welcome.